LivelyDismay/Learn-To-Mod/wabbajack-stuff/Frost-Readme.md

 ## Widescreen Support

 I don't own a widescreen monitor, so I can't help directly.
 I don't mind you guys helping each other though, obviously.
-A generous discord user by the name of bjdripley wrote an [Ultrawide Compatibility Guide for Magnum Opus](https://docs.google.com/document/d/1EbZ_DpyhctsrpBlylDYc2TXtm1NAOjkcYjRCNZsC958/edit) that you may find useful.
+A generous discord user by the name of bjdripley wrote an [Ultrawide Compatibility Guide](https://docs.google.com/document/d/1EbZ_DpyhctsrpBlylDYc2TXtm1NAOjkcYjRCNZsC958/edit) that you may find useful.

 ## Credits and Thanks